 Failure to follow this warning could result in personal injury.

 Wear eye protection.

 Coil is factory charged with 15 psi nitrogen.
 The coil is under pressure and TXV screen is in place behind liquid line plug.
-DO NOT remove liquid line plug first, always remove the
+DO NOT remove liquid line plug first, always remove the suction line plug first to depressurize the coil.

 NOTE: Factory nitrogen charge may escape past rubber plugs during storage.
-This does not indicate a leaking coil nor warrant return of the
+This does not indicate a leaking coil nor warrant return of the coil.